Privacy Policy

 MISSION and OBJECTIVES:

-- Implement an information security culture through training and awareness raising.
+- Implement an information security culture through training and awareness-raising.

-Our mission and objectives are achieved through:
+Our mission and objectives will be achieved through:

-- Organisation and implementation of security processes.
+- Organization and implementation of security processes.

-- Staff management.
+- Personnel management.

-- Authorisation and access control.
+- Authorization and access control.

-- System integrity and upgrade.
+- System integrity and updating.

 - Prevention against other interconnected information systems.